ericrovtar/ericrovtar.github.io/_posts/2015-04-17-I-m-In-the-Band.md

 published: true
 ---

-&ldquo;Wearables&rdquo; have crept into the spotlight lately as Apple prepares to launch the <a href="http://www.apple.com/watch/" target="_blank">Apple Watch</a> next week.

-As an iPhone user, I&rsquo;ve decided to go a slightly different route than some may expect.
+&ldquo;Wearables&rdquo; have crept into the spotlight lately as Apple prepares to launch the <a href="http://www.apple.com/watch/" target="_blank">Apple Watch</a> next week, but even as an iPhone user, I&rsquo;ve decided to go a slightly different route than some may expect.
 Let me explain why.

 ## What the Microsoft Band Is &amp; Is Not
 First, it&rsquo;s important to make the distinction that the <a href="http://www.microsoft.com/Microsoft-Band/en-us" target="_blank">Microsoft Band</a> is not a smart watch.
 It&rsquo;s a fitness tracker, though it has some smart watch type features.